vhvplatform/go-framework/examples/custom-tools/README.md

 # Custom Tools Example

-This example demonstrates how to add custom tools and scripts to extend go-devtools.
+This example demonstrates how to add custom tools and scripts to extend go-framework.

 ## Adding a Custom Script